barberd/altair-cpm-serialdisk/README.md

 ## Build the CPM disk image

 First create the cpm virtual disk.
 Move the LIFEBOAT-CPM22-48K.DSK into the cpm directory.
 Enter the directory and execute ./makeserialcpm.sh, adjusting paths as needed.
-You'll find a serialcpm.dsk produces.
+If it all works, you'll end up with serialcpm.dsk.
 Move this into the serialdrive directory.

-This is a 48k version of CPM; you can use standard MOVCPM/SYSGEN tooling to resize CPM later; see the CPM manuals.

 ## Build the bootloader 'tape' image